 I’ve been on multiple backpacking trips around the world.

 I’ve gained a first-class BSc honours degree in Psychology by studying part-time with the Open University.

 I've led a full and active social life.

-Having chronic pain is tough.
+So while having chronic pain is tough.

-But it doesn’t have to stop you living your life or doing the things you want to do.
+It doesn’t have to stop you living your life or doing the things you want to do.

 Positivity is key!